microsoft/Olive/examples/directml/stable_diffusion/README.md

 Stable Diffusion comprises multiple PyTorch models tied together into a *pipeline*.
 This Olive sample will convert each PyTorch model to ONNX, and then run the converted ONNX models through the `OrtTransformersOptimization` pass.
 The transformer optimization pass performs several time-consuming graph transformations that make the models more efficient for inference at runtime.

 ![](readme/pipeline.png)
+*Based on figure from [Hugging Face Blog](https://huggingface.co/blog/stable_diffusion) that covers Stable Diffusion with Diffusers library*

 ## Setup